mbj/aequitas/README.md

 with the following changes:

 * Only support for external validators
+* Use composable algebra for internals
+* Will allow serialization to javascript for client side validation (not implemented)
 * No contextual validators anymore (use additional external validators)
 * Use dkubb/equalizer and dkubb/adamantium where possible.